 23. What is community-acquired pneumonia?

-24. What kind of therapy must be started?
+24. What kind of therapy is required to treat pneumonia?

 25. What is hospital-acquired pneumonia?